lindehaven/CP-M/README.md

 operating systems.

-## Syntax Highlighter
+## Syntax Highlighter (SHL)

 ### Summary

+Parses and prints a byte buffer with highlighting of syntax.

 ### Functionality

+Keeps state of multi-line comments to enable faster parsing in editors, for example Lean Editor or Micro Editor.

+### Internals

 Syntax Highlighter (SHL) is in alpha state.
 Highlights strings and comments in C. Remains to highlight numeric constants and keywords.

+## Micro Editor (UE)

+### Summary

+*   Digital Research CP/M systems
+*   ANSI terminal
+*   Aztec C Compiler, 8080 Assembler and C Linker Vers.
+1.06D by Manx Software Systems
+*   Tested on YAZE-AG 2.40.2 by Frank D. Cringle, Michael Haardt and Andreas Gerlich.

+### Functionality

+See ue/README file.

 ### Internals

-Parses and prints a byte buffer with highlighting of syntax.
-Keeps state of multi-line comments to enable faster parsing in editors, for example Lean Editor.
+See ue/README file.